 When you notice the urge to body-check, try to take a step back.
 How would it feel to walk away from the mirror?
 How would it feel to not look at your reflection in a window?

 When we commit to not body-checking, it can feel scary at first.
 Our eating disorders will ask how on earth we’re supposed to know that our bodies haven’t changed?!

 But when we walk away from the mirror, we stop thinking about our bodies so much.
 Sure, at first you might still be tempted and you might wonder what your body looks like, but if we really try to move away from these actions, the thoughts quiet as well.

 If you think about it, body checking is LITERALLY pouring gasoline on the ED fire.
 And when you don’t pour gasoline on a fire, it doesn’t keep burning.

-This freed up so much space in my head that I actually started to like my body more.
-I was able to recognize that my body was (get this!) just a body.
+This can free up so much space in your head that you might actually started to feel less hostile and judgmental towards your body.
+You might be able to recognize that your body is just a body.
 It moves, it folds, it bounces.

 Letting go of our obsessive behaviors is scary and we often find ourselves worrying about what will happen when we don’t do them.
 But the truth is that your body won’t change if you don’t look at it in the mirror 10 times a day.

 You won’t gain weight if you don’t look at your thighs.
 Your body won’t do strange things if you don’t obsess over it.